As many of these (below) as you like, just ensure they have unique ID's

 docker: # Require this docker image:tag

-type: hub # type of docker registry (ghcr/hub/quay)
+type: hub # Docker registry (ghcr/hub/quay)

-image: releaseargus/argus # docker image
+image: releaseargus/argus # Docker image

-tag: '{{ version }}' # tag to look for
+tag: '{{ version }}' # Tag to look for

-username: USERNAME # docker hub username
+username: USERNAME # Username

-token: dckr_pat_TOKEN # docker hub token
+token: dckr_pat_TOKEN # Token

 deployed_version: # Get the `current_version` from a deployed service